ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 - [Anomization setup](https://postgres.ai/docs/database-lab/masking){:target="_blank" rel="noopener noreferrer"}

 Feel free to reach out to [me](https://www.linkedin.com/in/pieter-vincken-a94b5153/){:target="_blank" rel="noopener noreferrer"} or directly to lovely people of [Postgres.ai](https://postgres.ai/){:target="_blank" rel="noopener noreferrer"} if you want to look into this solution.

+Special thank to the Unicorn team for helping with the blogpost and creating a great DBLab setup!